 8.6.1 General - SDP parameter setting

-On H.248 Streams where RTP Pause / Resume is supported, for all three modes of operation the MGC shall set SDP media descriptions in the Local and/or Remote Descriptors indicating the support of “pause” codec control message (CCM) [IETF RFC 5104] as per clause 9/[IETF STREAM PAUSE].
-This allows the MGC to indicate to the MG the support of MG initiated local pause and resume without the need for H.248 Signals and Events.
+On H.248 Streams where RTP stream Pause / Resume is supported, for all four(?) modes of operation the MGC shall set SDP media descriptions in the Local and/or Remote Descriptors indicating the support of “pause” codec control message (CCM) [IETF RFC 5104] as per clause 9/[IETF STREAM PAUSE].
+This allows the MGC to indicate to the MG the support of MG initiated local pause and resume (as RTP sender and RTP receiver) without the need for H.248 Signals and Events.

+{Editor's note (2015-06): the RTP stream pause and resume behaviour could be (partially) emulated via RTCP FB TMMBR & TMMBN message types, too.
+This option is in scope of /[IETF STREAM PAUSE], but not (yet) in H.248.PAURES.
+It should be explicitly mentioned in this Draft. => new clause 9 proposed … }

 8.6.1.1 Pause

-The SDP for “pause” allows a “config” parameter to be set against an m-line which indicates what Pause/Resume CCM messages it supports.
-This description is based on the m-line describing a bi-directional bearer however the Local and Remote Descriptor describes a unidirectional bearer.
+The SDP attribute for “pause” allows a “config” parameter to be set against an "m="-line which indicates what Pause/Resume CCM messages it supports.
+This description is based on the "m="-line describing a bi-directional bearer however the Local and Remote Descriptor describes a unidirectional bearer.
 Rather than mapping the “config” value to a separate value for the Local and Remote Descriptor the same value shall be set on both these Descriptors.

 8.6.2 General – Event and Signal Scope

 Given that pause and resume relate to a single RTP stream, Signals and Events should be set in such a way that the affected RTP streams are unambiguously identified.
 Where a H.248 Stream contains a single RTP stream (i.e. a single SSRC) the MGC may omit the ssrc parameter when setting any Signals and Events in this package.
 Where a H.248 Stream contains multiple RTP streams the MGC shall include the ssrc parameter indicating the SSRC of the applicable RTP stream.

+The H.248 ssrc parameter shall be mapped by the MG on the correspondent SSRC field in a RTCP Pause/Resume CCM message, dependent on the applied in RTP sender or RTP receiver role (see also Appendix III).

-Where there are multiple H.248 Streams on a Termination the MGC shall set the StreamID related to the RTP Strean in the Events and Signals in this package.
+Where there are multiple H.248 Streams on a Termination the MGC shall set the StreamID related to the RTP Stream in the Events and Signals in this package.

 8.6.3 MG autonomous handling of remote requests